uob-coms20007/uob-coms20007.github.io/notes/semantics/hoare.md

 $$\{ x > 0 \}\ x \leftarrow x + 1\ \{ \exists x'.\, x' > 0 \andop x = x' + 1 \}$$

 Here the assertion $P$, i.e. our pre-condition, is $x > 0$ hence $P[x'/x]$ becomes $x' > 0$.
-As expected, this post-condition is equivalent to $x > 1$ in the sense that they denote the same set of states.
+As expected, this post-condition is equivalent to $x > 1$ (in the sense that they denote the same set of states).
 Therefore, we could have equivalently said $$\{ x > 0 \}\ x \leftarrow x + 1\ \{ x > 1 \}$$.

 ### Sequence Rule: